amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Checkpoint
 __________

 The ``checkpoint`` element defines the file naming scheme and frequency for writing out the checkpoint files.
 The ``base_filename`` element contains the text component of the how the checkpoint files will be named.
 The ``base_filename`` is appended with an index number to indicate the sequential order of the checkpoint files.
 The ``num_digits`` elements indicates how many digits to use for the index.
 See the about NOTE about specifying a file location other than the current working directory.
-Finally, the ``cycle_macro`` element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the checkpoint files.
+Finally, the ``cycle_macros`` element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the checkpoint files.

 An example ``checkpoint`` element looks like the following.